TaygaHoshi/tt-project/Content/Combat.md

 + A creature can go into prone voluntarily if they give up half of their base movement speed as a part of their movement during their turn.
 + When a creature falls or goes prone, they have to be in movement phase of their turn and use half of their base movement speed to get up.
 + A prone creature has half cover against projectiles.
-+ A prone creature has -2 to all resistances against attacks and spells used within melee range, including projectiles.
++ A prone creature has -2 to all resistances against abilities used within melee range, including projectiles.
 + A prone creature can only do their basic weapon attack, dealing half damage and ignoring weapon precision.

 ## Fall Damage